Everything You Need to Know About 4K HDR TVs

 Types of HDR

-A number of TVs, including models from LG, Sony, and Vizio, plus Roku TVs from several brands (including Hisense and TCL), also offer Dolby Vision, which is being promoted as an enhanced version of HDR10.
-It's also available on some Amazon Fire TV, Apple TV, Google Chromecast, and Roku streaming players, and from streaming services including Amazon Prime Video, Disney+, Netflix, and Paramount+.
+A number of TVs, including models from LG, Sony, and Vizio, plus Roku TVs from several brands (including Hisense, Sharp, and TCL), also offer Dolby Vision, which is being promoted as an enhanced format that works a bit differently from HDR10.
+It’s also available on some Amazon Fire TV, Apple TV, Google Chromecast, and Roku streaming players, and from streaming services including Amazon Prime Video, Apple TV+, Disney+, Hulu, Netflix, and Paramount+.

 Among its advantages, Dolby Vision supports “dynamic” metadata, which allows the TV to adjust brightness on a scene-by-scene or frame-by-frame basis.
 By contrast, HDR10 uses “static” metadata, setting brightness levels once for the entire movie or show.

 There’s also a newer technology, called HDR10+ that uses dynamic metadata much like Dolby Vision.
-It was developed by Samsung, Panasonic, and 20th Century Fox, and is available in some 4K TVs from Hisense, Samsung, TCL, and Vizio.
-It's also supported in some Amazon Fire TV, Google Chromecast With Google TV, and Roku streaming players.
+It was developed by Samsung, Panasonic, and 20th Century Fox, and is available in some 4K TVs from Hisense, Samsung, and Vizio, plus Google TVs from TCL, and some Roku TVs.
+It’s also supported in some Amazon Fire TV, Google Chromecast With Google TV, and Roku streaming players.

-You can find TV shows and movies in HDR10+ on Amazon’s 4K Prime Video streaming video service, Paramount+, Google Play Movies, and YouTube.
+You can find TV shows and movies in HDR10+ on Amazon’s 4K Prime Video streaming video service, Hulu, Paramount+, Google Play Movies, and YouTube.
 It can also be found in some 4K UHD Blu-ray discs, mainly from 20th Century Fox.
+Netflix doesn’t support HDR10+ right now.

 Both Dolby Vision and HDR10+ have offshoots of their respective technologies—called Dolby Vision IQ and HDR10+ Adaptive—that can be found on some newer TVs.
-It allows your TV to make small adjustments to the brightness, contrast, and color of the images based on the ambient brightness of the room.
+They use the built-in light sensors found in many TVs to dynamically adjust the brightness, contrast, and color of images based on the ambient brightness in the room.

 One advantage of the dynamic metadata in both Dolby Vision and HDR10+ is that it can help a midlevel TV that doesn’t have the brightness levels of a top-tier model adapt the content to the set’s limitations.
 Using a process called “tone mapping,” the metadata can guide the TV to make scene-by-scene or frame-by-frame adjustments according to brightness, color, and contrast variations in the content.

-Many TVs now also include support for one more HDR format, called HLG, short for hybrid log gamma.
+Many TVs now also support one more HDR format, called HLG, short for hybrid log gamma.
 If it’s adopted for the next generation of free over-the-air TV signals, which will follow a standard called ATSC 3.0, you’re likely to hear more about it.
-(It will be important for those who get TV through antennas, which are making a comeback.)
+(It will be important for those who get TV through antennas, which have been making a comeback.)

 Many newer TVs have built-in support for HLG, and others can receive it via firmware updates if necessary.